SatwikPrabhu/prediction-market/README.md

   --broadcast

 # Resulting AMM example: 0xa67B41bCF1a1885880D9f1250157dD24916385c3 (market id 0 created)
+# NOTE: This is an EXAMPLE address - use the LIVE addresses above for actual testing
 ```

 4) Deploy OracleManager, wire AMM to it, and register market